burcakotlu/GLANET/docs/source/tutorial.rst

 	* *TF and KEGG Pathway Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 Transcription Factors binding sites and KEGG Pathways in exon-based, regulation-based and all-based manner.
 		This is a joint annotation which means that given interval has overlapped with TF  and KEGG Pathway intervals, and these TF and KEGG Pathway intervals also overlap with each other.
-		Here same TF with different cell lines are pooled.
+		Here, same TF with different cell lines are pooled.

 		In other words, joint annotation requires trio overlaps.